 Back to Blue Lagoon stories

-Is the Blue Lagoon a Wonder of the World?
+Is the Blue Lagoon a wonder of the world?

 The Blue Lagoon: why is it so special?

-The Blue Lagoon: a wonder for its water
+The Blue Lagoon: water of wonder

 We’ll give the official word to National Geographic, as it describes the wonder of The Blue Lagoon’s water: